 There was only this one task that was urgent.
 Employees would be paid their normal pay if he did not approve the time sheets but anyone who worked overtime or had any other changes would not see these on their paycheck until the next cycle the following month.
 All the managers knew this was so unpopular that extraordinary efforts were expected to get them approved in time.

 Okay, let’s kick this out. . . and he dug in.
 Liam had a strategy and he was pleased when his first step closed out most of the sheets in less than ten minutes but, this damn headache.
 I’m going to grab some kind of med when that pot finally . . . ?
 Wait, how could that pot not have boiled already?

 He pushed back from the desk and went to check and sure enough, someone had unplugged it.
 He plugged it in and the light indicated that it was now working.
 Emma must have washed it last night – figures . . .

 His stomach and brain really needed that tea.

 The house was still silent with everyone else asleep, Even the cat isn’t up yet.

-He was on the third time sheet of those with special projects when he heard something and paused, looking up.
+He was approving the third time sheet when he heard something and paused, looking up.
 Was that someone speaking upstairs?
 He listened without making a sound himself.
-Garbled words, like from way down a long hall, too soft to pick up, one speaker but I don’t hear who they’re talking to.
+Garbled words, like from way down a long hall, too soft to pick up, one person speaking but I don’t hear who they’re talking to.
 I’m only hearing one side of a conversation.
 What the heck is going on?

-Another few words popped out and he quickly realized that this voice was not coming from his home, It’s coming from my computer, like an old Zoom meeting left open by mistake.
+Another few muffled words popped out and he quickly realized that this voice was not coming from his home, It’s coming from my computer, like an old Zoom meeting left open by mistake.
+Am I being hacked?

 He quickly brought up his applications screen to verify that there was no Zoom meeting running.
 How could there be?
 I started with a fresh boot today.